 State and Local Government

 The state and local government sectors have shed 1.3 million jobs since February, the vast majority of which were in education.
-There was a modest increase in employment in the sector in January, but we are likely to see modest declines in February, as cash starved state and local governments are forced to make cutbacks.
+There was a modest increase in employment in the sector in January, but we are likely to see modest declines in February, as cash-starved state and local governments are forced to make cutbacks.

 Asian American Unemployment Rate

 Typically, the unemployment rate for Asian Americans has been slightly lower than the unemployment rate for whites.
-In this recession it has been running somewhat higher than white unemployment.
-In December, it did fall slightly below the white unemployment rate, but it them jumped 0.7 percentage points to 6.6 percent in January.
+In this recession, it has been running somewhat higher than white unemployment.
+In December, it did fall slightly below the white unemployment rate, but it then jumped 0.7 percentage points to 6.6 percent in January.
 While these data are erratic, this jump likely reflects a disproportionate share of Asian Americans being employed in restaurants and other pandemic-sensitive businesses.
 As these businesses begin to operate closer to normal, we should expect to see the unemployment rate for Asian Americans fall again.